Anxiety disorder: Social anxiety disorder

-Social anxiety disorder (SAD; also known as social phobia) describes an intense fear and avoidance of negative public scrutiny, public embarrassment, humiliation, or social interaction.
-This fear can be specific to particular social situations (such as public speaking) or, more typically, is experienced in most (or all) social interactions.
+Social anxiety disorder (SAD), also known as social phobia, describes an intense fear and avoidance of negative public scrutiny, public embarrassment, humiliation, or social interaction.
+This fear can be specific to particular social situations (such as public speaking) or it can be experienced in most or all social situations.
 Roughly 7% of American adults have social anxiety disorder, and more than 75% of people experience their first symptoms in their childhood or early teenage years.
 Social anxiety often manifests specific physical symptoms, including blushing, sweating, rapid heart rate, and difficulty speaking.
-As with all phobic disorders, those with social anxiety often will attempt to avoid the source of their anxiety; in the case of social anxiety this is particularly problematic, and in severe cases can lead to complete social isolation.
+As with all phobic disorders, those with social anxiety often attempt to avoid the source of their anxiety; in the case of social anxiety, this is particularly problematic, and in severe cases, it can lead to complete social isolation.

-Children are also affected by social anxiety disorder, although their associated symptoms are different than that of teenagers and adults.
+Children are also affected by social anxiety disorder, although their associated symptoms are different from those of teenagers and adults.
 They may experience difficulty processing or retrieving information, sleep deprivation, disruptive behaviors in class, and irregular class participation.

-Social physique anxiety (SPA) is a subtype of social anxiety, involving concern over the evaluation of one's body by others.
+Social physique anxiety (SPA) is a sub-type of social anxiety involving concern over the evaluation of one's body by others.
 SPA is common among adolescents, especially females.

 Post-traumatic stress disorder

-Post-traumatic stress disorder (PTSD) was once an anxiety disorder (now moved to trauma- and stressor-related disorders in DSM-V) that results from a traumatic experience.
+Post-traumatic stress disorder (PTSD) was once an anxiety disorder (now moved to trauma- and stressor-related disorders in the DSM-5) that results from a traumatic experience.
 PTSD affects approximately 3.5% of U.S. adults every year, and an estimated one in eleven people will be diagnosed with PTSD in their lifetime.
 Post-traumatic stress can result from an extreme situation, such as combat, natural disaster, rape, hostage situations, child abuse, bullying, or even a serious accident.
 It can also result from long-term (chronic) exposure to a severe stressor— for example, soldiers who endure individual battles but cannot cope with continuous combat.
-Common symptoms include hypervigilance, flashbacks, avoidant behaviors, anxiety, anger and depression.
+Common symptoms include hypervigilance, flashbacks, avoidant behaviors, anxiety, anger, and depression.
 In addition, individuals may experience sleep disturbances.
-People who have PTSD often try to detach themselves from their friends and family, and have difficulty maintaining these close relationships.
-There are a number of treatments that form the basis of the care plan for those with PTSD.
-Such treatments include cognitive behavioral therapy (CBT), prolonged exposure therapy, stress inoculation therapy, medication, and psychotherapy and support from family and friends.
+People who have PTSD often try to detach themselves from their friends and family and have difficulty maintaining these close relationships.
+There are a number of treatments that form the basis of the care plan for those with PTSD; such treatments include cognitive behavioral therapy (CBT), prolonged exposure therapy, stress inoculation therapy, medication, psychotherapy, and support from family and friends.

-Post-traumatic stress disorder (PTSD) research began with Vietnam veterans, as well as natural and non-natural disaster victims.
-Studies have found the degree of exposure to a disaster has been found to be the best predictor of PTSD.
+Post-traumatic stress disorder research began with US military veterans of the Vietnam War, as well as natural and non-natural disaster victims.
+Studies have found the degree of exposure to a disaster to be the best predictor of PTSD.